 (2) Where a Commonwealth pensioner ceases to be employed under the provisions of the Public Sector Management Act 1994, he is entitled to receive from the Board a pension equal to, or approximately equal to, but not less than, the pension which he would have been entitled to receive under the provisions of the Commonwealth Superannuation Act as in force on the date he ceased to be a Commonwealth employee had he remained in the Commonwealth Service in lieu of being appointed or engaged under this Act and had resigned or retired from the Commonwealth Service on the same date as that on which he ceases to be so employed under the provisions of the Public Sector Management Act 1994.

-(3) There shall be credited to the Fund and charged to the Consolidated Fund amounts equal to any amounts paid by way of pension by the Board under subsection (2).
+(3) There shall be credited to the Fund and charged to the Consolidated Account amounts equal to any amounts paid by way of pension by the Board under subsection (2).

 [Section 13 amended by No. 6 of 1993 s.
 11; No. 32 of 1994 s.
 17(n); No. 49 of 1996 s.
-64.]
+64; No. 77 of 2006 s.
+4.]

 13A.
 Certain Commonwealth employees may elect to contribute to Provident Account